jahanzaibshah234/Supervised-Machine-Learning-Regression-and-Classification-/README.md

 ## 📌 About This Repository

 Most implementations were done **from scratch** using only `NumPy` and `Matplotlib` for core computations and visualizations — without relying on any high-level ML libraries.
-Some later projects include **introductory uses of `scikit-learn`** for comparison and demonstration purposes.

 ---